-where $PrcOfStk{i,t+1}$ is the percentage of equity usage in a bid, $Innov{i,t}$ is the target's innovation, and $X{i,t}$ is a vector of control variables including acquirer innovation, acquirer and target misvaluation measures created by Rhodes-Kropf, Robinson, and Viswanathan (2005), acquirer and target size, market-to-book ratio, return on assets, leverage, dummy for diversification merger, year fixed effects, and industry fixed effects.
-The results are reported in Table 3.
+where $PrcOfStk{i,t+1}$ is the percentage of equity usage in a bid, $Innov{i,t}$ is the target's innovation, and $X{i,t}$ is a vector of control variables, including acquirer innovation, acquirer and target misvaluation measures created by Rhodes-Kropf, Robinson, and Viswanathan (2005), acquirer and target size, market-to-book ratio, return on assets, leverage, dummy for diversification merger, year fixed effects, and industry fixed effects.
+Table 3 reports the results.